tedyoung/gatsby-themes/themes/gatsby-theme-flex/README.md

 ## Add a block

 Let's add a hero to the home page.
-Add the following to your `content/pages/home/index.mdx`
+Add the following to `content/pages/home/index.mdx`

 ```markdown
 ---